With bipartisan support, Connecticut has voted to upgrade its deposit law.

 When Oregon raised its deposit value from five to ten cents, its redemption rate rose from 64% in 2016 to 86% in 2019.
 On January 1, 2024, Connecticut will join Michigan and Oregon by increasing the value of deposits from five to ten cents per container.

-Now most beverages will be eligible for a refund.
+Now most beverages are eligible for a refund.

 Previously only beer, soda and water were eligible for a deposit refund in Connecticut.
 When the law first passed in 1983, sports drinks, energy drinks, kombuchas, and others were not as popular.
 Starting in 2023, most beverages sold will also be eligible for a deposit refund.